“Anne, is it possible for my high-school daughter to do school independently with HomeschoolingTorah? I need to work full-time.”

 GRAMMAR

-Here is what I do in our home.
-I print out BOTH the student and teacher pages for my teens, BUT I remove all the answers.
-(Sometimes I have to cut a page in half, removing just the answers.)
-I insert the teacher part into a notebook, and they can read it and “teach” themselves.
-Give your mom the answer part in a separate folder, and she can “check” it in the evenings.
+Here is what I would do for grammar… Print out BOTH the student and teacher pages for your daughter, BUT remove all the answers.
+(You may have to cut a page in half, removing just the answers.)
+Insert the teacher part into a notebook, and she can read it and “teach” herself.
+Put the answer part in a separate folder, so you can “check” it in the evenings.

 WRITING